Image Formation Formula

 What is the Image Formation formula?

-Image formation is the process by which reflected or refracted light creates an image that can be real or virtual, upright or inverted, magnified or.
+Image formation is the process by which reflected or refracted light creates an image that can be real or virtual, upright or inverted, and magnified or reduced.

 How do you use the Image Formation formula?